 In 2017, Storylines builds on its strong and respected role in the New Zealand literary community as an advocate and promoter of New Zealand children’s literature with a revamped and re-focused programme for 2017 and beyond.
 The new Storylines National Festival Story Tour celebrates and promotes writers and illustrators of New Zealand children’s literature, and extends Storylines’ reach to more metropolitan and regional centres.

-The Storylines National Festival Story Tour promises to be a high profile, dynamic and exciting interactive tour of presentations, storytelling and performances that weaves its way around New Zealand from May to September.
+The Storylines National Festival Story Tour has travelled to Northland, South Auckland, Waikato and Manawatu so far and has proved to be a dynamic and exciting interactive tour of presentations, storytelling and performances that weaves its way around New Zealand from May to September., as these images show:

 Each year as part of the Storylines Festival, Storylines Story Tours have brought New Zealand writers and illustrators into schools, homeschool groups, early childhood centres, community groups and libraries.
 The Storylines National Festival Story Tour will, as in the past, be provided at no cost to schools, early childhood centres and community venues.